ap439111/Capstone-DataScience-NanoDegree/README.md

 I have tried the following five models and considered the model **accuracy** score as the metric to evaluate the model quality.

     i.
 Neural Network: This model is considered as a benchmark and all the other models’ performance is compared with it. ii.
 Decision Tree Classifie
     iii.
-K-nearest Neighbors
+K-nearest Neighbor
     iv.
 Random Forest
     v.
 Support Vector Machine

 The features used in training the models are a reward, difficulty, offer_duration_hrs, BOGO, discount, informational, mobile, social, web, age_group, became_member_on, income, income_group, F, M, N, O.